Nepcen/same-games/README.md

 ## Usage

-To use the app, simply enter two Steam usernames into the input fields and click the "Find Common Games" button.
+To use the app, simply enter two Steam usernames into the input fields and click the "Find" button.
 The app will then display a list of games that both users own.

 ## Credits